-The Mein Schiff 6 leaves the port of Valletta at 22:00 hrs
+The Mein Schiff 6 departs from the port of Valletta at 22:00 hrs.

 This day shall be spent cruising to explore the numerous amenities and activities offered on board.